DESTINATION ENTRY REQUIREMENTS

 When traveling abroad, things don't always go according to plan and, particularly in Cuba, itinerary changes or shifts mid-trip are quite common.
 In the event of a last-minute change to scheduled activities, your leaders will find alternate activities.
 Expect the unexpected in this region—it's all part of the adventure!

-As "luxury" accommodations in Cuba can generally be characterized as large all-inclusive, resort-style hotels, our accommodations in the towns we visit outside of Havana are not typical of the Backroads experience.
-While the hotels are the best available, even the nicest properties in Cuba do not come close to equaling the accommodations on other Backroads trips.
+As "luxury" accommodations in Cuba can generally be very hard to find in smaller towns or be characterized as large all-inclusive, resort-style hotels, our accommodations in the towns we visit outside of Havana are not typical of the Backroads experience.
+While the hotels are the best available in the towns we visit, even the nicest properties in Cuba do not come close to equaling the accommodations on other Backroads trips.

 Please note that although meals are fresh and tasty, the variety will be limited, with many of the same ingredients featured (such as poultry, pork, beans and rice).